- MAXIMUM COVERAGE: Cleans large spaces up to 4,100 sq ft in one hour, 2,051 sq ft in…

-When I first unboxed this true HEPA filtration system, I was surprised by its lightweight design—especially for a unit claiming to clean over 2,200 square feet.
-That 30% discount (now $278 instead of $400) instantly grabbed my attention.
+When I first opened this true HEPA filtration system, I was surprised.
+It was very light, especially for a unit that cleans over 2,200 square feet.
+The 30% discount made it even more appealing, now at $278 instead of $400.

-The lifetime warranty sounds impressive, but here’s the catch: replacement filters matter more than you’d think.
+The lifetime warranty sounds great, but there’s a catch.
+Replacement filters are more important than you think.
 I found them 40% cheaper on eBay, but there’s a hidden trade-off I’ll explain later.

-Stick around as I break down whether this powerhouse lives up to its claims for bedrooms, large spaces, and allergy sufferers.
-Real-world testing reveals some surprises you won’t find in the manual.
+Stay with me as I share if this powerful unit really works for bedrooms, big spaces, and people with allergies.
+Real-world testing shows some surprises you won’t find in the manual.

 Medify Air MA-125 Air Purifier: Key Features